 Lars C. Richardson, MD is an orthopaedic surgeon in the Sports Medicine Center at Mass General and an instructor in orthopaedic surgery at Harvard Medical School.
 He also serves as the team physician for the New England Patriots and Boston Bruins and is the head orthopaedist for Harvard Athletics.
 Dr. Richardson specializes in athletic and traumatic injuries of the knee, ankle and shoulder.
 He has extensive experience in the care of athletes ranging from professionals to weekend warriors.

 Janet Sherman, PhD is the clinical director of the Mass General Psychology Assessment Center and chief neuropsychologist at Mass General.
-She also co-directs that Harvard Partners Consortium postdoctoral fellowship in clinical neuropsychology.
+She also co-directs the Harvard Mass General Brigham Consortium postdoctoral fellowship in clinical neuropsychology.
 She is an assistant professor of psychology in the Departments of Neurology and Psychiatry at Harvard Medical School.
 Dr. Sherman is a regional leader in the neuropsychological assessment and treatment of young athletes with concussion.

 Nicholas Tritos, MD, DSc, currently serves as a staff neuroendocrinologist in the Neuroendocrine Unit at Mass General and an assistant professor of medicine at Harvard Medical School.